LogtalkDotOrg/logtalk3/manuals/_sources/devtools/lgtdoc.rst.txt

 This folder provides the default Logtalk documenting tool, which is focused on generating API documentation for applications.

-This documenting tool uses Logtalk’s structural reflection support to extract and output in XML format relevant documentation about a source code file, a library or directory of source files, or all loaded source files.
+This documenting tool uses Logtalk's structural reflection support to extract and output in XML format relevant documentation about a source code file, a library or directory of source files, or all loaded source files.
 The tool predicates allows you to set several options for the XML